finkusuma-dev/frontendmenter-blog-preview-card/README.md

 ### What I learned

-#### How to Setup Local Font

-- There is problem with the static fonts, maybe I have wrong setup.
-But I must check it, maybe by trying to extract the font weights from the variable font myself.

 #### Applying HTML Semantics

 - article on card component.
 - time on date

-#### Making Pixel Perfect
+#### Interactive Elements

+#### Setup Local Font

+- There is problem with the static fonts, maybe I have wrong setup.
+But I must check it, maybe by trying to extract the font weights from the variable font myself.

+#### Implementing Responsiveness

+#### Building Close to The Design

 - Figma inline border has different behavior than the html style.
 - Putting line-height on the body made the elements to have different height than the design.
 So I must set it on each of the text.